robinsonkwame/tisa3630-exam-practice/README.md

 ### 3. Prepare Questions
 1. Review the extracted questions in the `_questions/` folder
-2. Select and format 100 questions for your game
+2. Be inspried by your test bank.
+Then create 100 questions for your game
 3. Update `data/sample-questions.json` with your questions

 ### 4. Run the Game